jiahao-c/jiahao-space/docs/learnings/OSS.md

 After reproducing it with the codesandbox link provided by the issue author, I confirmed the validity of this issue.
 But why?
 Is it a precision issue?
 Is it a formatter issue?
 The root cause seems blurry.

 Therefore, I first tried to create a **Minimal Reproducing Code Block**.
-I notcied that, even when there's no props passed at all （i.e. just ` <InputNumber/>`, the issue still persists.
+I noticed that, even when there's no props passed at all （i.e. just ` <InputNumber/>`, the issue still persists.
 Therefore, we can first rule out Wrong API usage (i.e. passing wrong props values)

 I started investigation by reading the code of the `InputNumber` component and tried to understand the logic flow of its input handling.